Help

 Incomplete HTTP Clients/Browsers

 Looks like Safari/Webkit does only GET and POST.
 Other methods of the application protocol need to be simulated, probably with a custom POST header that is transparently mapped on the Seam backend to DELETE, PUT, and HEAD operations.
+This is going to be a problem not for computer-to-computer communication but if webbrowser clients want to use the same REST API.
+We might have to add a POST overload mechanism.

 Same Origin Domain Limitation